Stsosz/ffvg/README.md

 The Firefox Virus Game
 ====
-An evil virus/prank designed by r00tkid.
-Please excuse the odd code and weird filenames, this was my first program!
+An evil virus/prank designed by Stsosz.
+Please excuse the spaghetti code and dumb filenames, this was my first vb program!
 ====
 I AM NOT LIABLE FOR ANY DAMAGES CAUSED BY THIS SOFTWARE!
 ====